shurok-khozam/rl_public_transport_optimization/README.md

-# rl_public_transport_optimization
+# Reinforcement learning for traffic optimization in public transportation
-Reinforcement learning for traffic optimization in public transportation
+A project realized as a part of a research internship at COSYS/GRETTIA